razorpay/razorpay-android-sample-app/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

 Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
-Please test using the latest Razorpay Cordova plugin release to make sure your issue has not already been fixed.
+Please test using the latest Razorpay Android SDK to make sure your issue has not already been fixed.

-## Razorpay Package Version :
+## Razorpay SDK Version :
-Open `Package.json`. > Copy `com.razorpay.cordova` version here or github URL.
+Open `build.gradle`. > Copy `com.razorpay` version here or github URL.

-## Xcode Version (iOS) :
+## Android OS Version :
 Open Xcode > Go to `About Xcode` > copy the Xcode version here.

-## Java and Gradle Version (android) :
-Specify your Java and Gradle version.

 ### What you did: